The 3D Printed Gun: An Increasing Threat?

 3D model of a firearm.

-The 3D printed firearm is also known as the “ghost gun”, since it doesn’t have a commercial serial number or any other marks that could potentially help identify the owner.
-The Liberator .380 – the one designed and released by Cody Wilson in 2013 – was the first 3D printed plastic gun.
-It was a single shot pistol made with Fused Deposition Modeling on a Stratasys Dimension SST 3D printer.
-Up until today, the Liberator is the closest thing to a fully plastic gun, although it still requires a steel nail that serves as the firing pin.
-An important characteristic of a plastic gun -and a reason to fear it – is that it does not trigger metal detectors.
-But more about it later.
+Part of the danger of these guns, and the reason for this regulation, is that they are untraceable.
+That’s why 3D printed firearms are often referred to as “ghost guns,” because they don’t have a commercial serial number or any other marks that could help identify the owner.
+The Liberator .380, designed and released by Cody Wilson in 2013, was the first 3D printed plastic gun.
+It was a single-shot pistol made with Fused Deposition Modeling on a Stratasys Dimension SST 3D printer.
+The Liberator is close to being a wholly plastic gun, although it still requires a steel nail that serves as the firing pin.
+An essential characteristic of a plastic gun—and a reason to fear it—is that it does not trigger metal detectors.

 The Liberator, the first 3D printed gun.

-While Liberator might be the best-known 3D printed gun made from plastic, there are also stronger and more reliable guns that can be made using metal 3D printing.
-For example, the Solid Concepts replica of Browning 1911 handgun was the first 3D printed metal gun.
-Solid Concepts was an AM company based in California, but it was acquired by Stratasys in 2014.
-Their 3D printed metal handgun was built using Direct Metal Laser Sintering (DLMS) technology, and could fire more than 600 bullets without any damage to the gun.
-It is believed to be the most reliable metal 3D printed gun made so far.
+While the Liberator, and now perhaps the FGC-9, might be the best-known 3D printed gun made from plastic, stronger and more reliable guns can be made using metal 3D printing.
+For example, the Solid Concepts replica of the Browning 1911 handgun was the first 3D-printed metal gun.
+Solid Concepts was an AM company based in California, but Stratasys acquired it in 2014.
+Their 3D printed metal handgun was built using Direct Metal Laser Sintering (DLMS) technology and could fire more than 600 bullets without damaging the gun.

-However, while the metal guns are much more reliable than the plastic ones, they are also quite out of reach to an average person.
-The metal printer used to create the Solid Concepts 1911 weapon cost between $500,000 to $1 million at the time the gun was created (November 2013), and the gun itself was being sold for $11,900 a piece.
+Metal guns are much more reliable than plastic ones, but they are also quite out of reach for the average person.
+The metal printer used to create the Solid Concepts 1911 weapon cost between $500,000 and $1 million when created (November 2013), and the gun itself was sold for $11,900 apiece.

 The first 3D printed metal gun by Solid Concepts.

-When discussing the actual process of 3D printing a firearm, it is important to note that a 3D printer simply cannot create a complex mechanism like a functional gun all in one piece.
+When discussing the actual process of 3D printing a firearm, it is essential to note that a 3D printer cannot create a complex mechanism like a functional gun all in one piece.
 Thus, the individual elements are all printed separately and later assembled manually.
-It is a rather long process, and not an easy one either.
+It is a rather lengthy process, and not an easy one either.
+However, it is possible to purchase kits for assembling these weapons, so only assembly is required.

 The Liberator before being assembled.

-In addition, plastic guns do not trigger metal detectors, which is a solid reason to ban this type of firearms.
-Even if a thermoplastic gun is prone to break after a single shot, it can still kill or injure one person.
-For instance, in 2013, three Mail on Sunday reporters 3D printed a Liberator pistol on a 3D printer that cost less than $2,000, and boarded a Eurostar train with it.
-Since the gun was plastic, metal detectors weren’t set off and the men smuggled the disassembled gun by putting parts in each of their pockets.
+Plastic 3D printed guns also pose a safety threat because, depending on the sensitivity of the machine, they may not trigger metal detectors.
+This makes them harder to identify through traditional security measures.
+For instance, in 2013, three Daily Mail reporters 3D printed a Liberator pistol on a 3D printer that cost less than $2,000 and boarded a Eurostar train with it.
+Since the gun was plastic, metal detectors weren’t set off, and the men smuggled the disassembled gun by putting parts in each of their pockets.
 The Liberator was then reassembled in the train toilet cabin.
 This experiment proves how easy it is to smuggle deadly weapons, even to places with relatively high security, such as airports and train stations.

-A Sunday Mail reporter holding the 3D printed gun in Eurostar train.
-(Image credits: Mail on Sunday)
+A Daily Mail reporter is holding the 3D printed gun in a Eurostar train.
+(Photo Credit: The Daily Mail)

 Pistolas caceras y de metal, se pueden hacer con diferentes herramientas y mas seguras que con una impresora 3D